DanielMFernandes/CCNA_Course_Notes/Course_Notes/Ethernet_LAN_Switching_Part2.md

 SW1# clear mac address-table dynamic <optional MAC address>
 // clears the entire switches MAC table.

-// IF the "address" option is used, it will clear the SPECFIC MAC address.
+// IF the "address" option is used, it will clear the **SPECIFIC** MAC address.

-SW1 #clear mac address-table dynamic interface <optional Interface>

-// clears the MAC table entry of the Switch by it's **INTERFACE n**ame.
+// If the "interface" option is used, it will clear the MAC table entry of the Switch by it's **INTERFACE** name.